googlecartographer/rfcs/text/0000-use-docker-hub.md

 Use the pushed images from Docker Hub as base images for dependent repositories instead of re-building everything from scratch.

-E.g. in `cartographer_ros/Dockerfile.kinetic`:
+`cartographer_ros` would depend on both `ros` and `cartographer_base` images, which makes it a bit more complicated.

+Multiple `FROM` statements are supported by Docker, however this means that a multi-stage build is done, not a merge of the images.
+One can however copy artifacts from previous build stages into the final stage.

 ```
-FROM googlecartographer/cartographer_base:xenial
 FROM ros:kinetic

+COPY --from=googlecartographer/cartographer_base:xenial <src_dir> <target_dir>
 ```
-to make re-building the base dependencies in `cartographer_ros` unnecessary in builds triggered by pull requests or on the master branch.
-Multiple `FROM` statements are supported by Docker and duplicate layers are efficiently handled (ToDo: test that locally with Cartographer).

 ## Discussion Points
 [discussion]: #discussion

 So far, this is a rough idea.
 Any concerns or suggestions?

+* regarding the `cartographer_base` idea, it might be a lot simpler to just use Debian packages of dependencies if available